torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 configuration, too.
 You have to take care of one or both of these tasks yourself, if your distributions installkernel doesn't handle them.

-A few distributions like Arch Linux and its derivatives totally lack an installkernel executable.
+A few distributions like Arch GNU/Linux and its derivatives totally lack an installkernel executable.
 On those just install the modules using the kernel's build system and then install the image and the System.map file manually::